dylwedma11748/JTegraNX/README.md

 6. Switch platform to Win32.
 7. In Linker -> General -> Additional Library Directories, add C:\libusbK-dev-kit\bin\lib\x86 if that's where you installed the libusbK-dev-kit and apply.
 8. Switch platform to All Platforms.
-9. In Configuration Properties -> General -> Output Directory, set the output directory to where the Netbeans project has been created, (Example: C:\Users\user\Documents\NetBeansProjects\JTegraNX) and apply.
+9. In Configuration Properties -> General -> Output Directory set the output directory to where the Netbeans project has been created, (Example: C:\Users\user\Documents\NetBeansProjects\JTegraNX) and apply.
 This step is optional but makes it to where you won't have to copy the compiled native to the Netbeans project directory every time you build it.
 10. In Linker -> Input -> Additional Dependencies, add SetupAPI.lib and libusbK.lib.
 11. Delete "framework.h", "pch.h", "dllmain.ccp", and "pch.cpp" from the project.
-12. Copy the Native's soruce files from this repository to the directory of the Visual Studio Project.
+12. Copy the Native's source files from this repository to the directory of the Visual Studio Project.
 13. Copy libusbK.dll from the libusbK-dev-kit to the directory of the Visual Studio Project.
-14. In the Soluition Explorer, right click on Header Files and select Add -> Exisiting Item... and add all the header files.
+14. In the Solution Explorer, right click on Header Files and select Add -> Existing Item... and add all the header files.
-15. In the Soluition Explorer, right click on Source Files and select Add -> Exisiting Item... and add all the source files.
+15. In the Solution Explorer, right click on Source Files and select Add -> Existing Item... and add all the source files.
 16. Build the Release configuration corresponding to your system's OS architecture.

 # Credits